weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 ```

 **2. Class Imbalance Handling:**
-- The dataset was highly imbalanced, with **High-Risk cases severely underrepresented** (53 high-risk cases, 51 low-risk and 367 medium-risk).
+- Dataset is highly imbalanced: 53 high-risk cases, 51 low-risk and 367 medium-risk.
-- We applied **SMOTE** on the training set to generate synthetic samples for minority classes (i.e low and high risk).
+- Applied **SMOTE** on the training set to generate synthetic samples for minority classes (i.e low and high risk).

  ```python
 # Apply SMOTE only on training data